nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 4.4.3 List items in a category: `list -c`

 List all books and quotes tagged under the specified category name.

+*Note: Each item is numbered by its BOOK_NUMBER or QUOTE_NUMBER from its respective list.*

 Format: `list -c CATEGORY`